This post may contain affiliate links. Read my disclosure policy here.

 Do you make homemade baby food?
 What recipes do you have to share?

-About the author: Cheryl Tallman is the founder of Fresh Baby.
+Written by Cheryl Tallman, founder of Fresh Baby and originally published here on 5 Minutes for Mom on May 30, 2013.
 For more than 10 years, Fresh Baby helped has helped parents foster their children’s healthy eating habits and proactively respond to the childhood obesity epidemic that plagues our nation.
 Cheryl is the author and designer of the company’s award-winning cookbooks and nutrition education products that support many stages of family life including: pregnancy, breastfeeding, introducing solid foods, and feeding toddlers, preschoolers and school-aged children.
-You can follow Cheryl on Twitter https://twitter.com/FreshBabyBiz, Facebook: https://www.facebook.com/FreshBabyBiz?ref=sgm, Pinterest http://pinterest.com/freshbaby/, or her blog http://freshbaby.typepad.com/.
+You can follow Cheryl on Twitter https://twitter.com/FreshBabyBiz, Facebook: https://www.facebook.com/FreshBabyBiz, Pinterest http://pinterest.com/freshbaby/, or her blog http://freshbaby.typepad.com/.